The Erasmus+ programme

 Erasmus Accreditation is like a ‘loyalty card’, similar to those distributed by large chain shops or supermarkets, but in this case, it is specifically for schools of all types and levels.

-A school needs to receive the accreditation only once in the seven years of the Programme (2021-2027).
+A school needs to receive the accreditation only once every seven years-programme.

-This is sufficient in order to make it recognized by the National Agency as an organization that deals with international mobility on a regular basis.
-Hence, the school that receives the Accreditation will not need to apply again for it within the 2021-2027 Programme.
+This is sufficient to make it recognized by the National Agency as an organization that deals with international mobility on a regular basis.
+Hence, the school that receives the Accreditation does not need to apply again for it within the 2021-2027 Programme.

-To apply, educational institutions have to outline their own strategy for medium- and long-term internationalization and modernization by presenting a European Development Plan (EDP) and an Erasmus+ Plan.
+To apply, educational institutions must outline their own strategy for medium- and long-term internationalization and modernization by presenting a European Development Plan (EDP) and an Erasmus+ Plan.

-They must also commit to meeting Erasmus+ quality standards, which specify how the school will organize the international activity described in the plan to guarantee the quality of the mobilities with respect to a series of topics (management, support for participants, expected results, communication of results).
+They must also commit to meeting Erasmus+ quality standards, which specify how the school will organize the international activity.

 Receiving the Erasmus accreditation has many advantages.

-In fact, upon acceptance, the candidate school will benefit from a stable source of funding for the whole duration of the Programme, simplified application procedures in response to Erasmus+ calls, as well as a quicker evaluation of their applications.
+Indeed, upon acceptance, the candidate school benefits from a stable source of funding for the whole duration of the Programme, simplified application procedures in response to Erasmus+ calls, as well as a quicker evaluation process

-In fact, the deadline of the Erasmus accreditation usually expires in October.
+The deadline for the Erasmus accreditation usually expires in October.

-If you missed that deadline, however, don’t worry!
+However, if you missed the deadline, don’t worry!

 Your school still has many opportunities to participate in the Erasmus Programme.

-First, Key Actions 1 will propose one particular action—i.e., short-term projects—dedicated specifically to non-accredited organizations.
+First, Key Actions 1 proposes one particular action, i.e., short-term projects dedicated specifically to non-accredited organizations

-Short-term projects will allow a smaller number of participants to take part in international mobility, and will have a shorter duration.
+Short-term projects allow a smaller number of participants to take part in shorter international mobility.

-These restrictions, however, make preparing an application simpler.
-Thus, short-term projects constitute a perfect entry point for schools with no experience in the Programme.
+These restrictions, however, make preparing an application simpler, in which short-term projects constitute a perfect entry point for schools with no prior similar experience.

 A second possibility is to join a consortium that has already been accredited.